 7. We learned that Christian community comes in all denominations and many interpretations, that sprinkling and dunking could be argued with equal passion but would ultimately not change our need for a Saviour.
 We learned that the strong cultural value of individualism in the west could make it harder to selflessly love.
 When Jesus reiterated that the greatest commandment was loving God and the second greatest was loving each other he meant it.
 Love is the language of the community.
 Any other dialect is suspect.

 8. We learned that the word “Allah” is the Arabic word for God and, while one can argue character qualities of God, to be afraid of that word was not wise.
 Fear rarely motivates faith and holy conversation.

 9. We learned that people are not the enemy.
 And costumes, like book covers, are not to be judged.

 10. We learned that bridge-building often means drinking 25 cups of tea and serving 100.
 Hospitality fleshes out acceptance and leads to friendship and deep loyalty.
 Those are strong bridges built of steel and concrete.

 11. We learned that Muslims make the best of friends; that to share our hearts with them grew our understanding and faith.
 We were shown kindness, generosity and acceptance.
 We grew to understand their love for a good joke;their loyalty, their devotion.
 We learned that once you have a Muslim friend, you always have a friend.
 They will grieve your losses as if they were their own.
 They will enter your celebrations with abandon!

 12. We learned that being invited to break the fast was a gift, not something to refuse because of difference in belief, but something to enter with joy and prayer – prayer for our friends and prayer for their land.
 A land we called home.

-And we learned by heart through the richness of our lives, watching all unfold at weddings, at Eid celebrations, and at the breaking of the fast.
+And we learned as well through the richness of our lives and watching life unfold at weddings, at Eid celebrations, and at the breaking of the fast.